Akmarzhan1223/MyFirstWebsite/README.md

 ## Part 2 — Photo, Hobbies and Favourite Websites

-I added my personal photo, a list of my hobbies, and a list of my favourite websites.
-I also added links to YouTube and Instagram.
+I added personal photo of myself, list of hobbies and websites, also i added link of Youtube and Instagram as example of websites i like.

 ### Screenshot